codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the piece of bread say to the knife?
-Butter me up.
+Did you hear about the submarine industry?
+It really took a dive...

 ## Daily Trivia

-The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
+Which kind of algorithm is Ron Rivest not famous for creating?
- 1. HD Graphics 500
+ 1. Asymmetric encryption
- 2. HD Graphics 7000
+ 2. Stream cipher
- 3. HD Graphics 600
+ 3. Secret sharing scheme
- 4. HD Graphics 700
+ 4. Hashing algorithm

 <details>
   <summary>Answer</summary>
-  HD Graphics 500
+  Secret sharing scheme
 </details>